 We had made it a kilometre from the summit when I called time.
 I made the decision to abort the mission.
 The snow had turned to ice and the harrowing cliff edges had the women in tears or frozen still from shock of whether they were going to make it back down to a ‘safe place’.
-The truth is, on this hike, there was no safe place.
+The truth is, on this hike, there were no safe places.

 The Challenge Timeline:

-4:45 – Left Bridge Park Complex – Brent
+4:45 – Left Bridge Park Complex – Brent.

-9:00 – Arrived at Rhyd Ddu car park – Wales
+9:00 – Arrived at Rhyd Ddu car park – Wales.

-9:30 – Set off on the hike in the pouring rain
+9:30 – Set off on the hike in the pouring rain.

-10:09 – The rain is getting heavier and the women are saying very few words
+10:09 – The rain is getting heavier and the women are saying very few words.

 11:45 – A couple of hikers tell us without snow equipment we won’t make it to the summit and if you do you won’t get back down – my mouth said ‘thanks for the advice.’
 My mind said ‘we are making it to the summit.’